jhou2/docs.review.ninja/index.md

 Review Ninja Documentation
 =========================

-This is the user documentation page for
+Welcome to
-[Review Ninja](https://github.com/reviewninja/review.ninja).
-This documentation applies to both the public instance at http://review.ninja/ and your private instances.
+[Review Ninja](https://github.com/reviewninja/review.ninja)!
+You can access the free public instance at http://review.ninja/ or create your own private instance.

 Quickstart Guide
 ----------------